 AdvisorShares Pure US Cannabis ETF

-The AdvisorShares Pure US Cannabis ETF (MSOS, $16.08) launched in September 2020.
-This fund stands out because of its U.S.-specific focus; it holds several multistate operators, such as Curaleaf and Cresco, the ETF's third- and fifth-largest holdings with weightings of 12.2% and 8.3%, respectively.
+The AdvisorShares Pure US Cannabis ETF (MSOS, $5.44) launched in September 2020.
+This fund stands out because of its U.S.-specific focus; it holds several multistate operators, such as Curaleaf and Cresco, the ETF's second- and sixth-largest holdings with 17.0% and 7.7% weightings, respectively.

 The portfolio is managed by Dan Ahrens, who also happens to be AdvisorShares' chief operating officer.
-Ahrens also manages two other ETFs: the AdvisorShares Vice ETF (VICE), a fund dedicated to vice investments such as alcohol, tobacco and cannabis; and the AdvisorShares Pure Cannabis ETF (YOLO), an actively-managed fund that invests in both domestic and foreign cannabis stocks.
+In addition to MSOS, Ahrens manages six other ETFs for AdvisorShares, including its most recent addition, the AdvisorShares MSOS 2x Daily ETF (MSOX), a fund designed to deliver twice the daily performance of the AdvisorShares Pure US Cannabis ETF.

 As pure-play, actively managed ETFs go, MSOS breaks the mold.

 "U.S. MSOs possess an unusual set of attributes for such an early-stage industry in that they have among the highest growth rates of any sector, are generating substantial increases in EBITDA dollars, but have balance sheets capable of sustaining capex and funding M&A that we expect to fuel growth for the next few years," said Needham analysts Matt McGinley and Chad Britnell.